 A Sanitary pump is a type of pump which is easily cleanable and has smooth internal surfaces to prevent bacterial growth and therefore prevents contamination of the product.

 The most used material in Industry is Stainless Steel 316L.
-Where Sanitary pumps are required to handle Corrosive liquids, some manufacturers are able to handle “noble” exotic materials.
+Where Sanitary pumps are required to handle Corrosive liquids, some manufacturers are able to offer “noble” exotic materials.

 What are the main types of Sanitary Pumps?

 A sanitary pump, by definition, is more to do with the features rather than the type.
 The most common type of Sanitary pump is a Hygienic Centrifugal Pump.
 There are also other types i.e Rotary Lobe Pump, Side Channel Pump, Progressive Cavity Pump and Disc Rotor Pump.

 The sanitary pump versions work in the same way as Industrial pump versions.
 There is no difference in how they operate.